 Google Ads is a PPC (pay per click) platform that allows you to display an ad at the top of a search result.
 Each time that ad is clicked and the user is taken to your website, you will pay a pre-agreed amount to Google.

-After all, PPC is competitive and without the right know-how, your budget can easily be eaten up without seeing any leads.
+PPC is competitive and without the right know-how, your budget can easily be eaten up without seeing any leads.
 Google Ads Keyword Plan can help you generate keyword ideas, which when used correctly will boost the success of your campaign, whether paid or when trying to get more organic traffic.

 Most website builders give plenty of opportunities to integrate your social media channels to your website.
 This includes displaying clickable icons in your header design, that will take users straight to your social media pages.